kikiklang/pomme-page/README.md

 You can make your theme with the css variables found in `index.css`

 ## Contribution
-Please feel free to give what you have of just share ideas for this project if you like it and have some time to spare.
+Please feel free to contribute if you like this project and have some time to spare.

 ## Deploying
 After the build process, you'll find a `dist` folder that parcel just created.
 We still have API Keys in the code.
 In my case, i deploy this behind a caddy reverse proxy and limit/filter access to this static files only from my personal computer IP.